mjuned47/qemu-termux/README.md

 # QEMU-Termux
 Termux QEMU package with SPICE support , includes qemu-system-i386, qemu-system-x86_64 without chroot/proot
-# QEMU-4.2

-# Note : Before installing these, make sure you have removed old qemu-spice which was provided by me if installed
+# Note : Required Android 7 or more

-# How to install this packages ?
+How to install this packages ?
 1) pkg update && pkg upgrade
 2) Download these packages(.deb) from Releases and enable storage permission of termux
 3) apt install /sdcard/Download/liborc-0.4.32_aarch64.deb